austin-1/recipes/vegetarian/potatoes-brava.md

 1. While the potatoes are roasting, heat the olive oil in a saucepan over medium heat.
 2. Add the onion and sauté until soft and translucent, about 5 minutes.
 3. Stir in the garlic, smoked paprika, and cayenne pepper, and cook for another minute.
-4. Add the crushed tomatoes and sugar, and simmer for 15-20 minutes, stirring occasionally, until the sauce thickens.
+4. Add the crushed tomatoes and simmer for 15-20 minutes, stirring occasionally, until the sauce thickens.
 5. Season with salt to taste and set aside.

 ### Preparing the Spicy Aioli: